meker12/docs-templates/user-guide/user-guide-single-product/XXexampleXX-ops/somethingnew.rst

 --------------------
-If you have never used a particular service before, your first attempt to do so in the Cloud Control Panel will remind you that you are beginning something new and point out the first step that you should take.
+If you have never used a particular service before, your first attempt to do so in the Cloud Control Panel reminds you that you are beginning something new and points out the first step that you should take.

 .. figure:: /_images/cloudbigdata0clusters.png
    :alt: The Cloud Control Panel points out how to begin